nayanatara07/BookStore/README.md

 # BookStore
 - Book title
 - Book Genre
-- Author name
+- Name of the Author
-- ifsd code
+- ISBN Code
+- Cost of the Book